turboapps/turbome/nuget/readme.md

-NuGet Spoon Container
+NuGet Turbo Container
 ================
 NuGet build tool, see https://www.nuget.org

 # Running It.
-Just type `spoon run nuget`.
+Just type `turbo run nuget`.
 A window will open, where the `nuget` command is available.

 #Build Stable Version
 Firt, define the version you want to use with `set VERSION=[Version-Number]`, then run the back file `build.bat`.
 Example: